wavemaker/docs/learn/implementing-forgot-password-feature-using-java-service/index.md

 We will see how to implement Forgot Password feature using Java Service for Sending Email with Default password.

-:
+**Scenario**:

-1. the Login screen, when the user chooses ForgotPassword, the user will be prompted to enter their email address.
+1. On the Login screen, when the user chooses ForgotPassword, the user will be prompted to enter their email address.
-2. default password will be sent to the user at the email address entered.
+2. The default password will be sent to the user at the email address entered.
-3. password in the database also will be updated with the default password.
+3. The password in the database also will be updated with the default password.

 The following files were imported into the Java Service:

- javax.servlet.http.HttpServletRequest;
+import javax.servlet.http.HttpServletRequest;
 import org.slf4j.Logger;
 import org.slf4j.LoggerFactory;
 import org.springframework.beans.factory.annotation.Autowired;